AntMouss/Novelties-detection-project/README.md

 ### 3.Text Pre-processing

-In the previous section , we see how we extract the main content of an article , now we moove to the Pre-processing text.
+In the previous section , we saw how we extract the main content of an article , now we move to the text Pre-processing step .
-Topic Modelling isn't a **multilingual** process, so we had to specify a  targeted **lang** during the text preprocessing step because we just want to treat text in the targeted lang else it will not be efficient.
+Topic Modelling isn't a **multilingual** process, so we had to specify a  targeted **lang** during the text preprocessing step since we just wish to treat text in the targeted lang.

-<ins>**Text Pre-Processing Steps Schema :**</ins>
+<ins>**Text Pre-Processing Steps diagram :**</ins>

 <img src="./src/diagram/text_preprocessing_diagram.png" alt="drawing" height="400"/>

-1. **lang detection** : the first step of text preprocessing is lang detection , we don't want to pre-process wrong lang text, so we are making filtering.
+1. **lang detection** : The first step of text preprocessing is lang detection, we don't want to pre-process wrong lang text, so we are filtering.
-2. **tokenization** : tokenization in NLP is a set of methods that divide string text in logical elements (called **token**) in general token are words, but it could be punctuation marker or one word could be composed of 2 tokens , example:
+2. **tokenization** : tokenization in NLP is a set of methods that divide string text in logical elements (called **token**) generally,  token are words, but it could be punctuation marker or one word could be composed of 2 tokens, as an example:
    ("geography" --> token1 : "geo" , token2 : "graph").
 If you want to learn more about [tokenization](https://neptune.ai/blog/tokenization-in-nlp)
-3. **remove specific words** : in the schema , we talk about stop words and digits. **Stopwords** are commun words in lang vocabulary which bring us no special informations like : "the" , "are" , "us" etc...
+3. **remove specific words** : in the diagram , we talk about stop words and digits. **Stopwords** are common words in lang vocabulary which bring us no special information such as: "the" , "are" , "us" etc...
-4. **Lemmatization** : in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the **word's lemma**, or dictionary form. example : "analysed" , "analyse" , "analysing" are transformed to the lemma "analysis" after lemmatization.
+4. **Lemmatization** : in linguistics, it is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the **word's lemma**, or dictionary form. example : "analysed" , "analyse" , "analysing" are transformed to the lemma "analysis" after lemmatization.

 ### 4.Topic Modelling

-<ins>**Topic Modeling Schema :**</ins>
+<ins>**Topic Modeling diagram :**</ins>

 <img src="./src/diagram/topic_modelling_diagram.png" alt="drawing" height="400"/>

 1. **update global dictionary** : we use a **global dictionary** as a register of token (words , punctuation , etc...) for all window corpus (set of article texts in the time window collect).
    The purpose of this dictionary is to count every token occurrences, although we can use it to filter rare token or really common token (which are not **Stopwords**).
-This dictionary is updated at every new window appearances.
+This dictionary is updated at every new window appearance.
-2. **filter words** (or **filter tokens**) : as explain above we remove rare tokens or common tokens using the global dictionary , these tokens are not topic relevant . ( ie : misspelled words "length" or common **irrelevant** words "Monday" ) .
+2. **filter words** (or **filter tokens**) : as explained above we remove rare tokens or common tokens using the global dictionary , these tokens are not topic relevant . ( ie : misspelled words "length" or common **irrelevant** words "Monday" ) .
-3. **BOW** (bag of words) is a simplifying model text representation using in documents classification . each text in the corpus is represented as a vector where each component is the number occurrences of the token in the vocabulary index.
+3. **BOW** (bag of words) is a simplifying model text representation used in document classification .
+   Each text in the corpus is represented as a vector where each component is the number occurrences of the token in the vocabulary index.
-   This model representation is more efficient for training topic model.
+   This model representation is more efficient for training topic models.
 4. **train model** : this part is the main part of the process , we have 2 type of training : **unsupervised training** using unlabeled texts and **supervised training** using labeled texts.
-   The purpose of the supervised modelling is to return change for a predefined label and follow the evolution of the label in time.
+   The purpose of the supervised modeling is to return change for a predefined label and follow the evolution of the label in time.
-   The unsupervised way is used to detect latent topics in a bunch of articles independently of paper categories (labels) , this type of training can return us complementary information about the news composition.
+   The unsupervised way is used to detect latent topics in a bunch of articles independently of paper categories (labels) , this type of training can provide us complementary information about the news composition.
-   In other words , the unsupervised modelling allows us to follow the **micro topics** evolution (little topics that appears punctually in a window) while the supervised method allows us to follow big **categories** evolution (topic persisting through many windows).
+   In other words , the unsupervised modeling allows us to follow the **micro topics** evolution (little topics that appears punctually in a window) while the supervised method allows us to follow big **categories** evolution (topic persisting through many windows).

 We use different topic model kernels: